awsdocs/amazon-workmail-user-guide/doc_source/mobile-client.md

 1. Scroll down to **Mail**\.

-1. Choose **Accounts**, **Add Account**, **Microsoft Exchange**\.
+1. Choose **Accounts**, **Add Account**, and then choose **Microsoft Exchange**\.

 1. Do one of the following:
    + In iOS 11 and later, enter your Amazon WorkMail email address and a description for the account\.
-Choose **Next**, **Sign in**, and enter the password associated with your email address\.
+Choose **Next**, **Sign in**, and then enter the password associated with your email address\.
-   + In older versions, enter your Amazon WorkMail email address, password, a description for the account, and choose **Next**\.
+   + In versions of iOS earlier than iOS 11, enter your Amazon WorkMail email address, password, a description for the account, and then choose **Next**\.
 **Note**
-In iOS 11 and later, automatic configuration works if you use your organization's *alias*\.awsapps\.com complementary domain, or if you use a customer domain with AutoDiscover Phase 2 that is configured for the domain\.
+In iOS 11 and later, automatic configuration works if you use your organization's *alias*\.awsapps\.com complementary domain, or if you use a custom domain with AutoDiscover Phase 2 that is configured for the domain\.
 For more information, see [Use AutoDiscover to configure endpoints](https://docs.aws.amazon.com/workmail/latest/adminguide/autodiscover.html)\.

 1. Do one of the following:
    + In the Exchange confirmation dialog box, select the items to synchronize with your device, and then choose **Save**\.
-   + If your account cannot be found, you are prompted to provide the name of your Exchange server, domain, user name, and password\.
+   + If your account can't be found, you are prompted to provide the name of your Exchange server, the server's domain, your user name, and your password\.
 For more information, see [Manually connect your mobile device](#manually_connect_device)\.

-1. If, after attempting everything outlined above, you are still unable to access email on your iOS mobile device, you need to configure access using IMAP. [\[See the IMAP guide for more details\]](https://docs.aws.amazon.com/workmail/latest/userguide/using_IMAP.html).

 ## Manually connect your mobile device<a name="manually_connect_device"></a>

-If your mobile device doesn't support AutoDiscover or if automatic configuration failed, you can manually configure the client by providing the following information\.
+If your mobile device doesn't support AutoDiscover, or if automatic configuration failed, you can manually configure the client by providing the following information\.

 | Required Information | Description |